mara/mara-etl-tools/README.md

 [![PyPI version](https://badge.fury.io/py/mara-etl-tools.svg)](https://badge.fury.io/py/mara-etl-tools)
 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://communityinviter.com/apps/mara-users/public-invite)

-A collection of utilities around [Project A](https://project-a.com/)'s best practices for creating [data integration](https://github.com/mara/data-integration) pipelines with mara.
+A collection of utilities around [Project A](https://project-a.com/)'s best practices for creating [data integration pipelines](https://github.com/mara/mara-pipelines) with Mara.
 The package is intended as a start for new projects.
 Forks/ copies are preferred over PRs.

-For more details on how to use this package, have a look at the [mara example project](https://github.com/mara/mara-example-project).
+For more details on how to use this package, have a look at the [mara example project 1](https://github.com/mara/mara-example-project-1) and [mara example project 2](https://github.com/mara/mara-example-project-2).

 The package consists of a number modules that all can be used independently from each other: